-3. Data set
+Data set

 In the case study, we adopted the weekday public transit smartcard records in April 2010 of the Beijing subway (Wang et al., 2016) (Zhou et al., 2017) to demonstrate how our methods work.
-This data set contains 239 728 records that belongs to the trips that happened during one week. each record contains an unique card identifier, the time and location which an indivisul checked in, the time and the location that later checked out, and the day that trips happened.
+This data set contains 239 728 records that belong to trips that happened during one week.
+Each record contains a unique card identifier, the day, time, and location at which an individual checked in, and later checked out.
 The smart cards that passangers use are usually purchased anonymously through resellers or automated machines, and have a unique ID.
 They are normally unregistered as belonging to a specific individual, so do not carry any personal information about identities.
 As a result, apparently customers can consider these smart cards completely private, while also keeping some of the benefits of personal travel permits, such as the capacity to be used many times or some offers from transportation companies for smart card holders.
 These unique smart cards allow us to evaluate the behavior and the number of passengers who travel between stations.

-The dataset contains precise information on which card checked in where, and where it later checked out.
+The dataset contains precise information on which card was checked in where, and where it later was checked out.
 In other words, we have accurate ground truth data on actual passenger dynamics.
 In this sense, the Beijing dataset is much better for evaluating our anonymization method than possible with Wi-Fi-based datasets.
 Apart from the fact that Wi-Fi detection is subject to many failures (caused by, for example, interferences, erratic detection and transmission ranges, varying signal strengths, and randomization of MAC addresses), attaining the ground truth is extremely difficult.
 The latter involves knowing which devices are carried by whom, and subsequently physically tracking an individual.

-4. Experiments
+Experiments

 For our experiments, we simulate two scenarios: (1) counting travelers from one location to another, and (2) counting travelers from two different locations to a common destination.
 We are conducting this scenario to determine to what extent we can count travelers when they check-in at a location and move straight to a destination (A to B).
-A second scenario involves adding another source to the common destination (A to Z and B to Z) in order to determine how counting passengers from two different sources interferes at the common destination, as it may be more difficult to reliably associate a multipseudonym at the destination with the orginal source.
+A second scenario involves adding another source to the common destination (A to Z and B to Z) to determine how counting passengers from two different sources interferes at the common destination, as it may be more difficult to reliably associate a multipseudonym at the destination with the orginal source.

-Data for this study is based on a week's worth of trips, 239 728 trips, that have taken place on the Beijing subway.
-We used only some of the information from that week, such as check-in and check-out locations, check-in and check-out times, card numbers, and days of the week.
+Data for this study is based on a 239 728 trips, that have taken place during a week in April 2010 on the Beijing subway.
 For our goal, counting the number of devices detected at location A during many successive epochs and later at location B over again a series of epochs, we applied the detection k-anonymity for different values of k, nb and different epoch lengths.

 First, we consider an isolated line, that is, only those trips that occurred between two specific locations (A to B).
-For counting the number of trips between these two locations, each counter applies our privacy-preserving algorithm with the same values for all parameters (i.e., k and the epoch length); we consider that each counter stores only pseudonyms, and only during the length of an epoch, to subsequently assign pseudonyms to multipseudonyms.
+For counting the number of trips between these two locations, each counter applies our privacy-preserving algorithm with the same values for all parameters (i.e., k, nb, and the epoch length); we consider that each counter stores only pseudonyms, and only during the length of an epoch, to subsequently assign pseudonyms to multipseudonyms.
 After applying detection k-anonymity over epoch e, all pseudonyms gathered during e are discarded, and the multipseudonyms, along with their respective counts, are sent to a central server.